quocanh21081992/gemini-assistant-shortcut/README.md

 Hello everyone.

 I have built a shortcut application to gemini assistant to be able to use with devices using Color OS CN.
-Everyone can test this app with china OS (HyperOS, Magic OS, Origin OS).
+Everyone can test this app with other china OS (HyperOS, Magic OS, Origin OS).

 **Note: Google and Gemini is required.**